After over two weeks in Ecuador, I feel like I’ve had an authentic local experience.

 The best view at La Antigua is looking out the back door, where the Volcano Pichincha stands in all its glory.
 Rolling hills slope across the surface of the Volcano, and different shades of green from crop fields and trees layer the mountain beautifully.
 I honestly could not stop staring at this view.

-Overall working at La Antigua was a fun yet peaceful experience.
+Working at La Antigua was a fun and peaceful experience.
 The area was very remote, so I got to enjoy serene walks through the landscape and strolls through the tiny town.
-The work was exciting and the girls I worked with were hilarious.
+The work was easy and exciting, and the girls I worked with were hilarious.